≡ Menu

 Pozole – Mexican Hominy Soup Recipe – Gringo Version

 I just love this Pozole Recipe.
 Pozole is a Mexican Soup that is usually made with pork; this recipe is made with chicken.
-It can be made in a crock pot if you’d prefer.
+It can be made in a crock pot if you prefer.

-Pozole – Mexican Hominy Soup - a Gringo Version
+Pozole - Mexican Hominy Soup, Gringo Version

 Prep Time: 10 minutes